 - 12.2 If contact is not successful with the family, the CME Co-ordinator will liaise with HMRC/Border Force to establish if the family have left the country.
-If confirmed, the Multi Agency Risk Assessment will be forwarded to CYPLT for signing prior to closure of the case.
+If confirmed, the Multi - Agency Risk Assessment will be forwarded to CYPLT for signing prior to closure of the case.
 If the family are found to be still living in the area the Child 'not in receipt of a suitable' Education pathway should be followed. - 12.3 If there are significant safeguarding concerns then the Police and/or the Children & Families Service should be notified without delay.

-SECTION 3 - Children Missing Education - not in receipt of a suitable education
+SECTION 3 - Children Missing Education - not in receipt of a education suitable pupil or who are not being suitably educated otherwise (e.g Elective Home Education).